Henry the Young King

 13th-century depiction of Henry and his legitimate children: (l to r) William, Young Henry, Richard, Matilda, Geoffrey, Eleanor, Joan, and John; Credit – Wikipedia

 On November 2, 1160, five-year-old Henry was married to two-year-old Marguerite of France.
-Marguerite was the daughter of King Louis VII of France (who happened to be the first husband of Eleanor of Aquitaine) and his second wife Constance of Castile.
+Marguerite was the daughter of King Louis VII of France (the first husband of Eleanor of Aquitaine) and his second wife Constance of Castile.
 The reason for the early marriage was political.
 Marguerite’s dowry included the disputed territory of the Vexin and King Henry II wanted to possess it.

 Henry was educated under the guidance of his father’s chancellor Thomas Becket.
 In 1170, William Marshal, 1st Earl of Pembroke was appointed his tutor and was also his tournament team leader until 1182 when Henry and Marshal had a falling out.
 Henry participated in many tournaments in northern and central France and became one of the major patrons of the sport.